webthingorg/devtools-frontend/docs/workflows.md

   }
 ]
 ```

+If the hook doesn't work, check that

+  - python is installed on your system, and
+  - the script works locally on your operating system.

 Running `gclient sync` anywhere within `chromium/src/` or `chromium/src/third_party/devtools-frontend/src` will update dependencies for both checkouts.
 Running `gclient sync -D` will not remove your symlink.